donbonifacio/blog/content/post/work-smart-vs-work-hard.md

 # Working hard is good too...

 I do believe that bursts of hard work are very important.
 They force us to leave our [comfort zone](/post/comfort-zone-index/).
-The put to the test our practices and productivity.
+They put to the test our practices and productivity.
 They make us realise what are our improvement points.
 All of this will make us grow.